 Promote air circulation.

 Use fans to move air around.
 Opening windows for a brief amount of time can also be useful if the temperature allows for it.
 This allows some of the warm, humid air to escape outside quickly.

 Keep windows warmer or lower the indoor air temperature.

 If controlling humidity levels is not effective enough, try warming the windows or lowering the thermostat.
 (It’s best to pick one or the other for this option.)
 Windows can be kept warm with blinds, storm windows, weatherstripping, or increased air temperature.
 If you decide to increase air temperature, be aware of humidity levels.
 If both humidity and temperature rise, the problem will only worsen.

+At Yanish, we understand your home is more than just a house.
 Check out our other related blog, Sealing Your Home for Winter.